Revolutionary-Games/Thrive/doc/setup_instructions.md

 To get the Thrive repository cloned.

-For devs: switch to the engine_refactor branch with `git checkout engine_refactor` or another branch you want to work on.
+For devs working on engine changes: switch to the engine_refactor branch with `git checkout engine_refactor`.
+Or to another branch you want to work on.
+This keeps the main branch clean as other branches can be merged through pull requests on github which is the recommended way to get your code into Thrive.

+If you aren't on the team (have push access on github) create a fork on github and use the url of that instead of the one above.

 Running Setup
 -------------

-Now you can run the setup script with:
+Now you can run the setup script with (make sure you have setup prerequisites):

 ```
 ruby SetupThrive.rb thrive
 ```

-If you have an svn assets username use it instead of "thrive" here.
+The last part of the command (thrive) is the svn username.
+If you have an svn assets username (ask on slack) use it instead of "thrive" here.

 When asked to login to svn type in your svn password.
-Or if you are using "thrive" as username type in "thrive" as the password.
+Or if you are using "thrive" as username type in "thrive" as the password as well.

-Note: if you have a small amount of ram you may want to limit the setup script to only use a few CPU cores for building.
-To do this add `-j 2` to the end of the setup command.
+Note: if you have a small amount of ram you may want to limit the setup script to only use a few CPU cores for building or don't want to dedicate all of your CPU.
+To do this add `-j 2` to the end of the setup command with the number being the number of cores you want to use, the default is to use all.
+Note: this may not work for the dependencies (and that needs fixing)

 Done
 ----